Bobbu/faker_experiment/README.md

 If you would like to see a walkthrough of at least one version of the code contained in this repo, you can see a YouTube video walkthrough here:

-The first takes you through using Fasker to generate realistic patient demographic data.
+The first takes you through using Faker to generate realistic patient demographic data.

 *2023-05-31 Demo of Faker Experiment* https://youtu.be/r6-1GqaCpto